Ray Casting

 • position - a position of the intersection in world coordinates.

 • feature - additional data that contains a kind of the feature with which intersection was detected as well as its index.
-FeatureId::Face might have index that is greater than amount of triangles in a triangle mesh, this means that intersection was detected from "back" side of a face.
-To "fix" that index, simply subtract amount of triangles of a triangle mesh from the value.
+FeatureId::Face might have index that is greater than number of triangles in a triangle mesh, this means that intersection was detected from "back" side of a face.
+To "fix" that index, simply subtract number of triangles of a triangle mesh from the value.

 • toi - (time of impact) a distance from ray's origin to position.